 With the evolution of consumer needs, newer layers of complexity are added above the business model, to aggregate the growing demand.
 One such detail to be accounted for is the skill-set’s of the service executive.
 How and why it figures into the equation is a different story.
 Find out, in the next issue in this series!

-To know more on Serviceability tech, sign up with LOCUS now!
+To know more on Serviceability tech, Schedule a free demo with LOCUS now!